Theatine Church, Munich

 The Theatine Church of St. Cajetan and Adelaide (German: Theatinerkirche St. Kajetan und Adelheid) is a Roman Catholic church in Munich, Southern Germany.
 Built between 1663 and 1690, it was founded by Elector Ferdinand Maria and his wife, Henriette Adelaide of Savoy, as a gesture of thanks for the birth of the long-awaited heir to the Bavarian crown in 1662, Prince Max Emanuel.
 Currently administered by the Dominican Order, it is also known as the Dominican Priory of St. Cajetan.

 The church was built in Italian High Baroque style, inspired by Sant'Andrea della Valle in Rome, and designed by Italian architect Agostino Barelli.
 His successor, Enrico Zuccalli, added two towers (64.6 m height), which were not originally included in the plans, and completed the dome (71 m height) in 1690.
-The church has a lenghth of 72 m and width of 15.5 m.
+The church has a length of 72 m and width of 15.5 m.
 The Rococo style façade by François de Cuvilliés was completed in 1768.
 The Mediterranean appearance and yellow coloring became a well known symbol for the city and had a lasting impact on Baroque architecture in Southern Germany.